Copyright © Burke’s Peerage

 In 1984, Burke’s Peerage decided to separate and sell the copyright: Burke’s Peerage was acquired by Frederik Jan Gustav Floris, Baron van Pallandt (1934–94) whilst Burke’s Landed Gentry and other titles were sold elsewhere.
 Burke’s Peerage was then bought by Joseph Goldberg, who reprinted the immediate previous edition.
 In 1989, ownership was acquired by Brian Morris, who published the 106th edition in 1999, which comprised an updating and revision of the 105th edition (1970).
 The company, which owned the Burke’s name, Burke’s Landed Gentry and other titles, formed in 1984, had The Lady Elizabeth Anson (1941–), Sir Merlin Sereld Victor Gilbert Hay, 24th Earl of Erroll, Hereditary Lord High Constable of Scotland, Chief of Clan Hay (1948–) and Sir Rupert Iain Kay Moncreiffe of that Ilk, 11th Baronet, CVO, QC (1919–85) as directors.
 Burke’s Peerage Partnership was formed out of receivership in 1987 by those associated with the former company, including Harold Brooks-Baker (1933–2005) who was publishing director from 1984 until his death in 2005.
 In the 1990s, they briefly licensed the use of the Burke’s name to Halbert’s, an American publishing company which sold books under the name The World Book of Surnames, which otherwise had no connection with the Burke’s Peerage publishing house.

 In 2000, the Wills family licensed the right to publish Burke’s Landed Gentry.
-After a gap of over 30 years, in 2001, a 19th edition of Burke’s Landed Gentry was published.
+After a gap of over 30 years, in 2001, a revised 19th edition of Burke’s Landed Gentry was published.
 In 2002 they bought the rights to Burke’s Peerage from Morris Genealogical Books, reuniting both titles under one publisher, Burke’s Peerage and Gentry (UK) Limited, for the first time in several years.
 They produced a fully updated Burke's Peerage and Baronetage 107th edition which was published in 2003.
-In 2013 they sold the reunited Burke’s Peerage, with all its rights, assets, titles, copyright and trademarks thereby assigned to a newly formed international company, Burke’s Peerage Limited.
+In 2013 they sold the reunited Burke’s Peerage, with all its rights, assets, titles, copyright and trademarks to a newly formed company, Burke’s Peerage Limited, since 2017 solely owned by William Bortrick.

 Burke’s Peerage editors include John Burke (1786–1848), Sir John Bernard Burke, CB (1814–92), Ashworth Peter Burke (1864–1919), Sir Henry Farnham Burke (1859–1930) of Burke’s Peerage; Arthur Charles Fox-Davies (1871–1928) of Burke’s Landed Gentry of Ireland 1912 and Burke’s Landed Gentry 1914; A. Winton Thorpe of Burke’s Peerage and Burke’s Landed Gentry 1921; Alfred Trego Butler, MVO, MC, FSA (1880–1946), Windsor Herald of Arms in Ordinary 1931–46 of Burke's Peerage 1923–34 and Burke’s Landed Gentry 1925; Miss E. M. Swinhoe of Burke’s Peerage 1927–37; Mr J. Smallshaw 1938–40 of Burke’s Peerage (although his name is not mentioned in those editions); Charles Harry Clinton Pirie-Gordon of Buthlaw (1883–1969) of Burke’s Landed Gentry 1930–36; John Seymour de Spon, Baron de Spon (1913–98) of Burke’s Peerage 1941–46; Leslie Gilbert Pine (1907–87) of Burke’s Peerage 1946–60; Kenneth Peter Townend (1921–2001) of Burke’s Peerage 1960–71; Hugh Montgomery-Massingberd (1946–2007) was Assistant Editor 1968–71, Editor 1971 and Editorial Director 1972–83; and Charles Gordon Mosley (1948–2013) of Burke’s Peerage 1989–2004.